Written by Joshua Malin

-With such a broad range of applications and benefits, it’s no wonder that physiotherapy is in the top three most utilised extras health services in Australia.1 Some of the potential benefits of cover for physiotherapy include:
+With such a broad range of applications and benefits, it’s no wonder that physiotherapy is in the top three most utilised extras health services in Australia.1 Here are some of the potential benefits of cover for physiotherapy:

 Once you’ve decided that health insurance for physiotherapy is right for you, the next step is to compare a range of policies to find one that suits your needs and budget.
 Here are a few things to consider while you browse:

-Our health insurance expert, Lana Hambilton, has some tips on how to find an extras policy that meets your physiotherapy needs.
+Our health insurance expert, Steven Spicer, has some tips on how to find an extras policy that meets your physiotherapy needs.

 Some policies will allow you to claim on additional benefits such as myotherapy, hydrotherapy, exercise physiology and more using your physiotherapy cover.
-These additional benefits are not included on all policies with physiotherapy cover, so it’s important to read the policy brochure and check with your fund.
+However, these additional benefits aren’t included on all policies with physio cover, so it’s important to read the policy brochure and check with your fund.

 Physiotherapy cover can sometimes be grouped with other services, so if these are services that you use regularly, you may use up your group limit quite quickly and find yourself paying for the full appointment out of pocket until your limits reset.
 If this is the case, you may want to look for policies with higher group limits or that don’t group physiotherapy cover with other services you regularly claim on.